JuliaDiff/FiniteDifferences.jl/README.md

 #### FiniteDiff.jl vs FiniteDifferences.jl
 [FiniteDiff.jl](https://github.com/JuliaDiff/FiniteDiff.jl) and [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl)
 are similar libraries: both calculate approximate derivatives numerically.
-You should definately use one or the other, rather than the legacy [Calculus.jl](https://github.com/JuliaMath/Calculus.jl) finite differencing, or reimplementing it yourself.
+You should definitely use one or the other, rather than the legacy [Calculus.jl](https://github.com/JuliaMath/Calculus.jl) finite differencing, or reimplementing it yourself.
 At some point in the future they might merge, or one might depend on the other.
 Right now here are the differences:

- - FiniteDifferences.jl supports basically any type, where as FiniteDiff.jl supports only array-ish types
+ - FiniteDifferences.jl supports basically any type, whereas FiniteDiff.jl supports only array-ish types
  - FiniteDifferences.jl supports higher order approximation and step size adaptation
  - FiniteDiff.jl supports caching and in-place computation
  - FiniteDiff.jl supports coloring vectors for efficient calculation of sparse Jacobians